chipsalliance/caliptra-sw/rom/dev/README.md

 ![COLD RESET](doc/svg/cold-reset.svg)

 ROM performs all the necessary crypto derivations on cold reset.
 No crypto derivations are performed during warm reset or update reset.

+Note that KvSlot3 is generally used as a temporary location for derived keying material during ECC keygen.

 ### 9.1 Initialization